midzer/vds-questionnaire/README.md

 # vds-questionnaire

-Questionnaire (or "Fragebogen") for VDS30 and VDS90 supporting your psychotherapeutic and psychiatric work
+Questionnaire (or Fragebogen in german) for VDS30 and VDS90 supporting your psychotherapeutic and psychiatric work

 ## Features